moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 ## Used PETs

-There are several privacy protection technologies in the current joint learning, which can be adjusted according to the needs of users to meet the security requirements in different environments.
-Here, the joint learning of the fraud detection system is used as an example for illustration.
+There are several privacy protection technologies in the current federated learning, which can be adjusted according to the needs of users to meet the security requirements in different environments.
+Here, the federated learning of the fraud detection system is used as an example for illustration.

 * Federated Learning
-Through joint learning, customer credit card transaction data scattered in different financial institutions can be trained for a common fraud detection model.
-Each financial institution uses its own data to train a local model locally, and then uploads the local model to the server for global model aggregation and integration.
-Update, since the data does not need to be transmitted to the server or third-party centralized, it can protect the privacy of transaction data to different financial institutions.
+Through collaborative machine learning, credit card transaction data from various financial institutions, which is distributed across multiple entities, can be utilized to train a shared fraud detection model.
+Each financial institution trains its own local model using its data and subsequently uploads these local model parameters to a central server for global model aggregation and updates.
+This approach avoids the need to transmit data to a central server, ensuring the privacy of transaction data for each financial institution.
-However, in this case, the server can directly obtain the model parameter update of each financial institution, and external attackers may eavesdrop on the transmission channel to obtain relevant information and conduct inference attacks, which may pose a threat to data privacy.
-Therefore, when implementing federated learning, it is necessary to consider strengthening data privacy protection measures.
+However, in this scenario, the central server can directly access model parameters uploaded from each financial institution.
+Moreover, it can potentially eavesdrop on the transmission channel, gaining access to relevant information and potentially launching inference attacks.
+This poses a significant threat to data privacy.
+Therefore, when implementing federated learning, it is crucial to consider enhancing data privacy protection measures.

-* Differential Privacy (Federal Learning for Privacy Enhanced Protection) Differential privacy is used to defend against collusion attacks when using secure multi-party operations.
-Taking 5 financial institutions participating in the training as an example, the collusion attack that may occur is that the server colludes with 4 financial institutions.
-When this happens, the co-conspirator can recover the actual local model parameters of the uncolluded institutions, so add the difference Privacy enables each local to independently generate random noise and add it to its local model parameters.
-After adding this random noise to the local model weights, even in the case of 4 financial institutions and the server cooperating, they can only recover the noised local model parameters of the non-colluding institutions, not the actual local model parameters.
+* Differential Privacy (Federal Learning for Privacy Enhanced Protection) To protect against the exposure of model parameters uploaded by financial institutes to servers or potential external eavesdroppers, we integrate the concept of differential privacy into federated machine learning.
-However, adding noise can improve the degree of privacy protection, but at the same time, it will affect the accuracy of the model.
-Therefore, it is necessary to find a balance within a reasonable range of noise to ensure that privacy is properly protected while maintaining reasonable performance of the model, in this way to defend against collusion attacks that may suffer from federated learning that only uses secure multi-party operations.
+Differential privacy employs various statistical mechanisms to introduce controlled noise into model parameters, thereby preventing the disclosure of original data and enhancing privacy protection.
+Nevertheless, it is important to note that the introduction of noise, while enhancing privacy protection, may also have an impact on the accuracy of the model.
+As a result, it becomes imperative to strike a balance within a reasonable noise threshold.
+This balance ensures that privacy is effectively preserved while still maintaining a reasonable level of model performance.

 ## Goals of Using PETs

-Using **federated learning** to save data in their own local systems reduces the risk of exposing sensitive data, and each local side can benefit from the shared model, which can achieve better model performance than individual training.
+Using **federated learning** to save data in their own local systems reduces the risk of exposing sensitive data.
+Each local side can benefit from the shared models, which can achieve better model performance than individual training.

-Using **differential privacy** prevents servers from cooperating with data providers to infer private data from information they have about each other, and prevents attackers from eavesdropping on the transmission channel to obtain information for reasoning.
+Using **differential privacy** prevents servers from cooperating with data providers to infer private data from model parameters uploaded by data providers.
+It also ensures that local model parameters can be concealed even though the disclosure of communication channels occurred.

 ## Data Processing

-In the privacy-enhanced joint machine learning architecture, each financial institution participating in the training is regarded as an independent local end.
+In the privacy-enhanced federated learning architecture, each financial institution participating in the training is regarded as an independent local end.
 We can use servers on public cloud service platforms (such as AWS, Azure, or Google Cloud) as aggregation servers.
-In order to enhance privacy protection, differential privacy technology is also used, so the training process is as follows:
+To enhance privacy protection, differential privacy technology is also used, so the training process is as follows:
 1. The local end uses local data to train the model and adds the obtained local model parameters to the random noise of differential privacy to protect the local model parameters from direct prying by the server.
 2. Upload the protected parametric local model to the aggregation server.
 3. When the server receives the data uploaded by the local end, it aggregates the data and updates the global model after completion.
 The updated global model will be sent back to all local ends for a new round of training.

 ![](https://hackmd.io/_uploads/HyTeH80T3.jpg)